succculent/Transhumanism_AV_COCA/README.md

 ## Setup

-Here are some resources to learn how to use github and/or git:
+Here are some resources to learn how to use github and/or git -

 &ensp;&ensp;&ensp;&ensp;- todo